Effects of tax sheltering on earnings management in Nigeria

 A Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license applies to all contents published in REF.
 Authors and readers are free to: Share — copy and redistribute the material in any medium or format; Adapt — remix, transform, and build upon the material.
 The licensor cannot revoke these freedoms as long as you follow the license terms.
 Anyone can copy the articles published on REF for non-commercial purposes if proper credit is given, all materials are released under an open-access license with authors retaining full and permanent ownership of their work.

-Contents of the journal will be registered with the CEJSH, BazEkon and similar repositories.
+Contents of the journal will be registered with the CEJSH, BazEkon, CEEOL, EBSCO, and similar repositories.